 Filtering/Exporting By Customer Tag

-Once you have applied the filter you want, you can click the Export option above the search field to export a spreadsheet of all your customers with the specified tag.
+- Once you have applied the filter you want, you can click Actions > Export to export a spreadsheet of your customers that have that tag applied.

 Marketing with Customer Tags

-To send an email to a list of Tagged Customers, click on Marketing > Campaigns.
-Then, you can either create a new campaign, or select from an existing draft.
+- To send an email to a list of Tagged Customers, click on Marketing > Campaigns